Christ Church Anglican (Savannah, Georgia)

 Christ Church Anglican (CCA) is an Anglican parish in the Thomas Square neighborhood of Savannah, Georgia.
 It traces its history to 1733, when Christ Church was founded as the oldest Anglican presence in Georgia.
 In 2006, the majority of the clergy and parishioners of Christ Church departed from the Episcopal Diocese of Georgia; in 2012, after a loss in a court case, the congregation leaving the Episcopal Church relocated and renamed itself Christ Church Anglican.
-It is today part of the Gulf Atlantic Diocese in the Anglican Church in North America.
+It is today part of the Gulf Atlantic Diocese in the Anglican Church in North America; its building is a contributing property to the Thomas Square Streetcar Historic District.